You must select one option from the medical choices available with your first 31 days after hire.

 Opting-Out of Medical Coverage

-You can receive an incentive payment if you don't participate in a County medical plan, as long as you have other coverage.
+If you don't enroll in a County medical plan, i.e. opt out, you can receive an payment as long as you have other coverage.
 An Opt-Out Affidavit is required.

 Opt-Out Incentive monthly amounts: